 We at Solimar Academy understand that homeschooling can be a challenge and even more difficult when your child has been labeled with a “learning disability”.`.
 If your child has been diagnosed as having a “learning disability” or you suspect a “learning disability” understanding your child’s learning needs through a learning style’s approach will help you to see that your child’s unique style is that child’s gift.
 It is our goal at Solimar to give you peace of mind about your child’s unique learning style.

-Children are labelled motivated and smart when they come to school with the intent of following the rules and having a focus on being ready and eager to learn.
+Children are labeled motivated and smart when they come to school with the intent of following the rules and having a focus on being ready and eager to learn.
 But students that display other attributes are considered a concern to the teacher and often are labeled slow, unmotivated, immature, disruptive or lazy.
 If problems continue they are usually referred to testing to find out if there is a learning disability.

 All children arrive at school prepared to learn.
 Its just that they arrive eager and ready to learn different things in different ways, based on their own unique “hardwiring.”
 With the Learning Style Model there is no need for testing and labeling: determining one’s learning style is what is important.